count/hackathons/Hackathon1/README.md

 - Lastly, we'll announce the winners!

 # The Topic 🇬🇧: A cleaner commute
-- **1. Understanding Air Quality and Commuting today ⭐️**: Looking at existing datasest to answer the follow questions:
+- **1. Understanding Air Quality and Commuting today ⭐️**: Looking at existing datasests to answer the follow questions:

     - How do most Londoner's commute?
 How has that changed over time?
     - What is London's air quality like now? in the past?
 How does that change by time of the day, or weather?